varadhR/RabbitMQListener/README.md

 # RabbitMQListener
-Sample code for listening to a topic on a Rabbit MQ.
-The objective of the project is to show how to listen to a topic in a rabbit queue.
+The objective of the project is to listen to a topic in a rabbit queue.
 Steps for using this code:
-1.
+1. Create an instance of QueueDetails class with queue related information.
+2. Extend the MessageProcessor interface with the implementation to process the incoming message.